mattaq31/Zotero-Report-Cleaner/README.md

 Once installed, the interface can be used from any location on your computer.
 ### Usage

 First, generate your Zotero report directly from the Zotero app by following [this](https://www.zotero.org/support/reports#%20sort_order) guide.
-Then, command-line interface can be used by running the command:
+Then, the command-line interface can be used by running the command:

 `zotero_clean REPORT OUTPUT [Options]`